phinguyen/wp-bitly/README.md

 # WP Bitly

-This the GitHub development repository for the WordPress plugin found [here](https://wordpress.org/plugins/wp-bitly/).
+Bit.ly v4 API WordPress plugin

+This is a forked from [wp-bitly](https://github.com/temeritystudios/wp-bitly) by [temeritystudios](https://github.com/temeritystudios).

 Use the Bitly API to generate shortlinks for all of your posts and pages instead of the internal http://www.yourdomain.com/?p=1 short links WordPress generates.